Skip to main content

 Water loop installation

 2. Install processor cold plate screws (12x Torx T20 screws per node).
-Follow the screw sequence specified on the processor cold plate label and tighten the screws with a torque screwdriver set to the proper torque.
+Follow the screw sequence specified below and tighten the screws with a torque screwdriver.
 Fully tighten each screw; then, proceed to the next screw.

 Note